 General Booking Terms and Conditions

-Client Group: The party that concludes an agreement with the Institute for at least 6 persons, for whom in principle the same date of arrival and departure is planned and whose stay or accommodation in the Institute is the object of the same agreement
+Client Group: The party that concludes an agreement with the Institute for at least 15 persons, for whom an education or training programme is being organised by the Institute and is the object of this agreement.

 Participants: Members of the Client Group